ColinWick/MedicaidLabor/Scripts/Paper-Markdown.md

 Medicaid Expansion Effects on Labor
 ================
 Colin Wick
-4/21/2021
+5/12/2021

 ### Background & Intro

 The average health insurance premium cost for a single individual rose from $3,000 to $7,000 from 1999 to 2018.
-Over the same period, family coverage increased from $6000 to $20,000 per year \[Health Affairs (2018)\] (healthaffairs.org/doi/10.1377/hlthaff.2018.1001) .
+Over the same period, family coverage increased from $6000 to $20,000 per year [Health Affairs (2018)](healthaffairs.org/doi/10.1377/hlthaff.2018.1001) .
 In 2010, the Affordable Care Act included provisions for expansion of Medicaid for low-income individuals up to 138% of the federal poverty line.
 Though not a perfect program, qualifying for medicaid, in a sense, represents a transfer of value to an individual or family, respectively, at no cost.

 After clearing the initial Supreme Court challenges, 27 states expanded Medicaid on the first year of the program’s availability with another 10